Johnson Unveils Manifesto For Brexit Britain - UrduPoint

 Johnson has blasted Corbyn for his strategy in refusing to recommend either his own proposed Brexit deal or staying in the EU.

+- Poll lead - The Britain Elects poll aggregator puts the Conservatives on 42 percent, ahead of the Labour main opposition on 29 percent, the anti-Brexit Liberal Democrats on 15 percent, the Brexit Party on six percent and the Greens on three percent.

+Despite the poll advantage, commentators urge caution, mindful that May had a huge percentage lead in the 2017 general election which rapidly melted.

-However, Johnson has his own weak spots, especially after the years of austerity imposed by Conservative governments since 2010.
+Johnson has his weak spots, especially after the years of austerity imposed by Conservative governments since 2010.

 He promises to end the years of reining in the budget deficit by pumping billions of Pounds into public services.